Pulmonary alveolar proteinosis: Diagnosis

 Although both the symptoms and imaging findings are stereotypical and well-described, they are non-specific and indistinguishable from many other conditions.
 For example, chest x-ray may show alveolar opacities, and a CT may show a crazy paving lung pattern, both of which are seen more commonly in numerous other conditions.
 Thus, the diagnosis primarily depends on the pathology findings.

 Lung washings or tissue for histopathologic analysis are most commonly obtained using bronchoalveolar lavage and/or lung biopsy.
 Characteristic biopsy findings show filling of the alveoli (and sometimes terminal bronchioles) with an amorphous eosinophilic material, which stains strongly positive on PAS stain and the PAS diastase stain.
 The surrounding alveoli and pulmonary interstitium remain relatively normal.
 Electron microscopy of the sample, although not typically performed due to impracticality, shows lamellated bodies representing surfactant.
-An alternative diagnosis with similar histomorphologic findings is Pneumocystis jirovicii pneumonia.
+An alternative diagnosis with similar histomorphologic findings is Pneumocystis jirovecii pneumonia.

 Lung washings characteristically yield a fluid which is "milky"composition.
 Under the microscope, samples show 20-50 micrometer PAS-positive globules on a background of finely granular or amorphous PAS-positive material.
 There is typically a low numbers of macrophages and inflammatory cells (although this is variable).

 Treatment

 The standard treatment for PAP is whole-lung lavage and supportive care.
-Whole lung lavage is a procedure performed under general anesthesia, in which one lung is pumped with oxygen (ventilated lung), and the other lung (non-ventilated lung) is filled with a warm saline solution (up to 20 L) and drained, removing any proteinaceous effluent along with it.
-This is generally effective at improving PAP symptoms, often for a prolonged period of time.
+This procedure is performed under general anesthesia, in which one lung is pumped with oxygen (ventilated lung), and the other lung (non-ventilated lung) is filled repeatedly with a warm saline solution and drained, removing any proteinaceous effluent along with it.
+This process may be repeated up to 40 times depending on the severity of the patient's condition; a 2016 survey of 20 centers found that the mean lavage volume was 15.4 liters.
+Whole-lung lavage is generally effective at improving PAP symptoms, often for a prolonged period of time.

 Other treatments still being studied include subcutaneous and inhaled GM-CSF, and rituximab, an intravenous infusion that works to stop the production of the autoantibodies responsible for autoimmune PAP.
 Lung transplantation has been performed in individuals with the various forms of PAP; however, this is often only used when all other treatment options have failed and significant lung damage has developed due to the risks, complications, or recurrence of PAP following transplantation.
 As of 2022, methionine oral supplementation has been tested on patients with methionine tRNA synthetase-related PAP and has strong evidence of its efficacy on these patients.